PASSAGE11

 halve not?

-The woman paddling in the dinghy radiates circles that are irrecoverable.
-Combating the same force, the kingfisher arcs back to the rock it had quitted moments earlier, shaping a silent 0.
-This receding tide is designated ‘low’, although the word has other implications, such as depression.
-Various tree trunks around the river festoon doilies and colourful wool hangings, fair return on an influx of summer pōhutukawas, sheer readiness.
-Non-matching colours distinguish Whangārei.
-A young dog tugs at the leash, wanting to chase kayakers, only to be restrained by its master, who has little sense of the movement of things.
-Who mentions ‘a play of strings’, musical or otherwise?
-Beethoven’s Große Fuge complicates the whimsy of thought.
+The woman paddling in the dinghy radiates circles that are unrecoverable.
+Combating the same force, the kingfisher arcs back to the rock it had quitted a moment earlier, sketching an unseen O. This receding tide is designated 'low', although that word has other connotations, such as depression or a sound level.
+Several trees around the river are festooned with doilies and colourful hangings, fairest woolen return on an influx of summer pōhutukawas, buffering sheer redness.
+A dog tugs at the leash, determined to chase passing kayakers.
+It is restrained by its master, who has little sense of the movement of time.
+Who mentions 'a play of strings', musical or otherwise?
+Beethoven’s Große Fuge complicates the whimsy of temporal thought.

 Poetry is the moving of things in their own way and the moving of things (the way things move) on their own.
 WU. [无]